emencia/emencia-django-forum/docs/install.rst

 `autobreadcrumbs`_ automatically build the bread crumbs from the current page path.

-If you don't want to use it, you have two choices :
+If you don't want to use it, you have two choices:

 * Simply ignore it, it will be used for automatic page titles but just override forum's base template to remove it;
 * If you don't install it, you will have to remove it from your settings and urls, then overrides all forum's template that use its tags;